Chapter 9.2.2 Resource targets and responsibilities

 Set national reuse targets

-Scotland currently has no reuse target but does have a clear recycling target.
-This has resulted in poor prioritisation of reuse investment and system change compared to recycling232 and other activities lower down the waste hierarchy.
+Until recently Scotland currently had a clear national recycling target but has never had targets for reuse.
+This has resulted in poor prioritisation of reuse investment and system change compared to recycling and other activities lower down the waste hierarchy1.

 International